atrotter0/git-co-author-tool/README.md

 This must be set each time you run this tool.
 If you cntrl-c and quit this tool, you will need to once again set your co-author config the next time you run the script.

 ### 2. Create commit
 This will accept a string as your commit message, and append the co-author tags based on the configuration from Main Menu option 1.
-You should use `git add` from another tab, and switch back to the terminal tab where this script is running in order create commit (option 2), and optionally push to master (option 3).
+You should use `git add` from another tab, and switch back to the terminal tab where this script is running in order to create a commit (option 2), and optionally push to master (option 3).

 ### 3. Push to master
 This will run the command `git push origin master`.
 Only use it if you have an `origin` reference.